LiamJCates/Programming-Notes/C++/Types&Values/Classes/Methods.md

 ?
 The number of arguments and their type should match the formal parameters (in the order given) of one of the constructors.
 ?
-If the type of the arguments does not match the formal parameters of any constructor (in the order given), C11 uses type conversion and looks for the best match.
+If the type of the arguments does not match the formal parameters of any constructor (in the order given), C++ uses type conversion and looks for the best match.
 For example, an integer value might be converted to a floating-point value with a zero decimal part.
 Any ambiguity will result in a compile-time error.